After Cruzeiro's victory, Rafael Sobis announces his retirement from football | cruise

 Rafael Sobis: Cruzeiro — Photo: Fernando Moreno/AGIF

 The forward has 176 games for Cruzeiro, 41 this season, scoring 37 goals.
+Has a contract until the end of the year.
 Sobis returned to Cruzeiro last season with a mission to help the club avoid the risk of relegation to Serie C and achieve access.
+Got.

-The striker played a key role in the team.
-This season, the player didn’t have as much space.
+In 2021, he remained and played a fundamental role in the team, especially outside the field.
+Throughout the season, the player ended up losing ground.

 Rafael Sóbis is honored by the referee, who handed him the cards used in the match